^

 1. Prednisolone (not an antibiotic)

-• Indications for use: diffuse lesions of connective tissue and vessels, rheumatism, infectious nonspecific polyarthritis, leukemia, bronchial asthma, neurodermatitis, eczema, hemolytic anemia, shock and collapse.
+• Indications for use: diffuse lesions of connective tissue and blood vessels, rheumatism, infectious nonspecific polyarthritis, leukemia, bronchial asthma, neurodermatitis, eczema, hemolytic anemia, shock and collapse.
 The drug is used for chronic and atypical conjunctivitis, inflammation of the cornea, symptomatic inflammation of the eyeball.

 1. Triamcinolone (not an antibiotic)